 Masters of Ceremonies:

 Popular Boston area radio personality, Ron Della Chiesa

 Bradford Conner, Benjamin Sears, Margaret Ulmer

 Roger Lee Hall

-CD titles (click the underlined titles for YouTube videos from the concert):
+CD titles (click the underlined titles for music samples from the concert - for streaming only):

 1. High Hopes

 7. Three Coins in the Fountain